Grant Awards Recipients

 Digital Literacy Assignment Grant Recipients

-Cassie Hays Assistant Professor, Sociology
+Cassie Hays Associate Professor of Sociology

 Awarded funds to develop a semester-long digital research project for Sociology 400 that will help students present their independent research in digital form.

-Christopher Oechler Assistant Professor of Spanish
+Christopher Oechler Associate Professor of Spanish

 Awarded funds to support a digital assignment in Spanish 365: Female Authors and Agency in Golden Age Spain, to be taught in the spring of 2021.
 Students will create and publish an online critical and annotated edition of short novellas from Mariana de Carvajal y Saavedra’s Navidades de Madrid y noches entretenidas (1663).